nWODT-Cobalt/uxa/Library/Effective Design Principles/Effective design principles.md

 For example, “icons must have a single meaning over” rather than “meaningful icons”.

-**Encompassing**

-Applicable to entire classes of problems, now and in the future.
-Otherwise they’re a pass/fail criterium, not a principle.
-Avoid being too detailed, for example writing about one use case or component in particular.

-For example, “start with smart defaults” rather than “placeholder text in input fields”.
+**Evolving**

+Reasonably iterated upon, to remain relevant as the product grows.
+Adjust their substance and scope, especially in earlier phases when things are still in flux.

+For example, Gravity replaced “be universal” with “inclusive”.

 ## Furthermore